JudeQuintana/terraform-main/full_mesh_demo/README.md

 Note: If we were using this in Terraform Cloud then it would be best for each of the module applys above to be in their own separate networking workspace with triggers.
 For example, if a VPC or AZ is added in it's own VPC workspace then apply and trigger the centralized router workspace to build routes, then trigger full mesh trio)

-Routing and peering Validation with AWS Route Analyzer:
+Routing and peering validation with AWS Route Analyzer:
 - Go to [AWS Network Manager](https://us-west-2.console.aws.amazon.com/networkmanager/home?region=us-east-1#/networks) (free to use)
   - Create global network -> `next`
     - UNCHECK `Add core network in your global network` or you will be billed extra -> `next`